UYildiz12/UYildiz12.github.io/_posts/2024-04-09-Qlora and RAG-case-study-on-PsychoPy-with-Gemma-2-Model-family.md

 ---
 layout: post
 title: "QLoRA and RAG Case Study on PsychoPy with Gemma 2 27B"
-description: "A case study on "
+description: "A case study on how specilized LLMs can help students code"
 date: 2024-09-05
 feature_image: images/FT.jpeg
 tags: [ML, LLMs]